Aliases for IL1B Gene

 Previous GeneCards Identifiers for IL1B Gene

 The protein encoded by this gene is a member of the interleukin 1 cytokine family.
 This cytokine is produced by activated macrophages as a proprotein, which is proteolytically processed to its active form by caspase 1 (CASP1/ICE).
 This cytokine is an important mediator of the inflammatory response, and is involved in a variety of cellular activities, including cell proliferation, differentiation, and apoptosis.
 The induction of cyclooxygenase-2 (PTGS2/COX2) by this cytokine in the central nervous system (CNS) is found to contribute to inflammatory pain hypersensitivity.
-This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2. [provided by RefSeq, Jul 2008]
+Similarly, IL-1B has been implicated in human osteoarthritis pathogenesis.
+Patients with severe Coronavirus Disease 2019 (COVID-19) present elevated levels of pro-inflammatory cytokines such as IL-1B in bronchial alveolar lavage fluid samples.
+The lung damage induced by the Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is to a large extent, a result of the inflammatory response promoted by cytokines such as IL-1B.
+This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2. [provided by RefSeq, Jul 2020]

 GeneCards Summary for IL1B Gene

 IL1B (Interleukin 1 Beta) is a Protein Coding gene.
-Diseases associated with IL1B include Gastric Cancer, Hereditary Diffuse and Periodontal Disease.
-Among its related pathways are CLEC7A (Dectin-1) signaling and Akt Signaling.
+Diseases associated with IL1B include Gastric Cancer, Hereditary Diffuse and Toxic Shock Syndrome.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Rheumatoid arthritis.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and interleukin-1 receptor binding.
+An important paralog of this gene is IL37.

 UniProtKB/Swiss-Prot Summary for IL1B Gene